webmaster99-stack/Softuni_projects1/README.md

 I've separeted the logic of the software into two modules - functions_mudule which comtains function definitions for the different operations corresponding to the different data types and main_logic module which takes the user input and performs control flow on it.
 I've imported functions_module in main_logic module and in the check section called the corresponding function: if the user's choise is 1 - call functions_module.sting_manipulation() etc. I've handled the case in which the user inputs a different input than the required by printing the message 'Invalid input!
 Please enter a number between 1 and 4'

+## Pattern Drawing

-Pattern Drawing - pattern drawing programs for different types of patterns, drwawn by using nested for loops
+Pattern drawing programs for different types of patterns, drwawn by using nested for loops

+## Rock Paper Scissors

 Rock Paper Scissors is a simple game that takes input form the user( r for rock, p for paper and s for scissors), a random number in range 1 to 3 for the computer choice( 1 for rock, 2 for paper and 3 for scissors), then comperes them and depending on the result displays a message